Faculty:Faculty of Business and Law

 Prof Gary Packham is Pro Vice Chancellor and Dean of our Faculty of Business and Law.

-Prof. Gary Packham is currently Pro Vice Chancellor (PVC) and Dean of the Faculty of Business and Law at Anglia Ruskin University.
-He leads a team of over 100 academic and 35 administrative staff who are responsible for delivering world class business, management, leadership and finance research and education to 3,000 on campus students and a further 2.500 students studying at one of the Faculty’s UK or international Associate Colleges.
+He was previously Dean of the Faculty of Business and Law, leading a team of over 100 academic and 35 administrative staff responsible for delivering world class business, management, leadership and finance research and education to 3,000 on campus students and a further 2,500 students studying at one of the Faculty’s UK or international Associate Colleges.

-As part of his PVC role he has had responsibility for international development and employability, entrepreneurship and innovation across the institution.
+As part of his PVC role, Gary has responsibility for international development and employability, entrepreneurship and innovation across the institution.
 During this period, Anglia Ruskin University received two awards for entrepreneurship – the Times Higher Education Award for Entrepreneurial University of the Year (2014) and the Duke of York University Entrepreneurship Award (2016) as part of the Lloyds Bank National Business Awards.

 Small business management, entrepreneurship and strategy

 Taylor D and Packham G (2016), Social inclusion through ICT; identifying and overcoming barriers to ICT use, Strategic Change, Vol. 25(1), pp. 45-60

 Bakos A, Miller C, Packham G, Pickernell D and Thomas B (2016), Internal electronic information as a competitiveness enhancing resource in German automotive suppliers, Strategic Change, Vol. 25(1) pp. 61-180